carlos815/eth-chat/README.md

 A chat with Metamask Integration.

-This was buit using Next.js, React, and Tailwind.
+This was built using Next.js, React, and Tailwind.

-The backend is Firebase.
+The backend is made with Firebase.

 ![Deploy with Vercel](https://raw.githubusercontent.com/carlos815/eth-chat/main/readme/screenshot.png)